 By spying on my competitors.

 Luckily for me, Iconosquare allows me to do exactly that.
-If you go to Analytics —> Competitors, you can select up to 3 accounts (if you’re on the PRO plan) to monitor their growth, engagement, frequency of posting, etc.
+If you go to Analytics —> Competitors, you can select up to 3 accounts (if you’re on the PRO plan and if your competitors have Business profiles) to monitor their growth, engagement, frequency of posting, etc.

 I thus decided to focus on three specific competitors, whose followers I intended to steal (and I’ll explain how I did that in moment).
 It was perfect: all three post similar content to mine and have a similar audience.